Abraham Vosloo

-Abraham Vosloo (born 21 October 1966) is a South African educator and politician from the Northern Cape serving as the Member of the Executive Council (MEC) for Finance, Economic Development and Tourism since June 2020.
-He has been a Member of the Northern Cape Provincial Legislature since May 2019.
-He was the MEC for Roads and Public Works from May 2019 until June 2020.
+Abraham Vosloo (born 21 October 1966) is a South African educator and politician who has been the Northern Cape's Member of the Executive Council (MEC) for Education since June 2024 and a Member of the Northern Cape Provincial Legislature since May 2019.
+He was the MEC for Roads and Public Works from May 2019 until June 2020, when he was appointed the MEC for Finance, Economic Development and Tourism.
 Vosloo was previously the Executive Mayor of the ZF Mgcawu District Municipality.
 He is a member of the African National Congress (ANC).

 Early life and education

 Vosloo was born on 21 October 1966 in Askham, Cape Province.
 He completed his secondary education at Carlton Van Heerden High School in Upington in 1985.
 Vosloo went on to achieve a teacher's diploma and a high diploma from the Perseverance School in Kimberley.

 Career

 Vosloo worked as a teacher at JJ Adams Primary School in his home town from 1990 to 1991.
 He was then employed at the Rosendal Primary School in Upington from 1992 until his appointment as a shop steward at SADTU.
 He was appointed the director of corporate services at the //Khara Hais Local Municipality in 2005; he held the post until 2012.
 In 2012, Vosloo was selected as municipal manager of the Kai ǃGarib Local Municipality.
 From 2013 to 2014, he served as the chair of the African National Congress in the ZF Mgcawu region.
 Vosloo was elected speaker of the district municipality in 2014.
 The next year, he was elected mayor of the municipality.